offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

    # MARKDOWN\s*\n([\s\S]+)\n\s*# MARKDOWN
    ```

 3. Set the regions between synteny blocks as __undirected__ edges, represented by colored lines.
+Regions of ...

-   * Blue lines represent regions of desired genome that border a pair of synteny blocks.
+   * desired genome that border a pair of synteny blocks are represented as blue lines.
-   * Red lines represent regions of undesired genome that border a pair of synteny blocks.
+   * undesired genome that border a pair of synteny blocks are represented as red lines.

    ```{dot}
    graph G {